SamarSiddiqui/Hello-React/README.md

 A: gitignore file tells Git which files to ignore when committing your project to the GitHub repository. gitignore is located in the root directory of your repo. / will ignore directories with the name.

 In our code we shouldn't add the files, which we can re-generate in future e.g, `node_modules`, `dist` etc.

+## Q: What is the difference between `package.json` and `package-lock.json` files?

+A: Both of these files have the same format, and perform similar functions in the root of a project.
+The difference is that `package-lock. json` cannot be published, and it will be ignored if found in any place other than the root project.

+The package. json is used for more than dependencies - like defining project properties, description, author & license information, scripts, etc. The package-lock. json is solely used to lock dependencies to a specific version number.

+## Q: Why should I not modify `package-lock.json`?

+A: It is a generated file and is not designed to be manually edited.
+Its purpose is to track the entire tree of dependencies (including dependencies of dependencies) and the exact version of each dependency.
+You should commit `package-lock.json` to your code repository

+You should avoid updating the `package.json` manually since it could break the synchronization between `package.json` and `package-lock. json`.

+## Q: What is `node_modules`?
+Is it a good idea to push that on git?

+A: The `node_modules` folder contains generated code.
+This is not code you've written and you should never make any updates to the files inside Node modules because there's a pretty good chance they'll get overwritten next time you install some modules.

+It is better to not commit the `node_modules` folder, and instead add it to your `.gitignore` file.

+Here are all the reasons why you shouldn't commit it: The node_modules folder has a massive size (up to Gigabytes).
+It is easy to recreate the node_modules folder via packages. json

+## Q: What is the `dist` folder?

+A: The `/dist` stands for distributable.
+The /dist folder contains the minimized version of the source code.
+The code present in the /dist folder is actually the code which is used on production web applications.

+Parcel's default directory for your output is named dist .
+The --dist-dir public tag defines the output folder for your production files and is named public to avoid confusion with the dist default directory.

+## Q: What is `browserlists`?

+A: Browserslist defines and shares the list of target browsers between various frontend build tools.

 ------------------------------
 ### - Two types of Import And Export